zupermann/gmd-nodejs-sdk/readme.md

     await provider.broadcastTransaction(transaction); // Step 4 - remote call
   ```
 #### Encryption
-- This is an exmaple of encrypting on arbitrary string (encryptStr/encryptStr).
+- This is an example of encrypting on arbitrary string (encryptStr/decryptToStr).
 ```
 import KeyEncryption from "gmd-sdk";